-Class 501

-Cookery Championship

-STAR BAKER

-ENTRY FEE: £2
+COOKERY CHAMPIONSHIP ENTRY FEE: £2

-Do you have the inspiration and skill to be a Star Baker?
-Show a display of five items of baking to 'wow' the judges!
-The items to be displayed within a space 60cm x 65cm with no height restriction.
+Show a titled display of your choice of five items of baking to impress the judges The items to be displayed within a space 60cm x 65cm with no height restriction.
 Please note the space available and cook appropriately.
 Each item to be judged must be labelled.
 Accessories and display materials should be used to enhance the display.
 Each item will be marked separately out of ten points and up to ten points will be awarded for presentation and interpretation of the wording of the class.

 The LAKELAND TROPHY will be awarded to the winner of this class.
-2022 winner: Christine Pitman.
+2023 winner: Ami Wyllie.

-MASTER BREADMAKER ENTRY FEE: £1
+Class 502 AFTERNOON TEA ENTRY FEE: £1